We’ve prepared these notes to help you find your way through I’m an Engineer, Get me out of here

-Part of the point of the event is that students get more realistic ideas about engineers.
-They can learn that, for example, there’s no reason why a psychologist should know about how much the moon weighs.
+Part of the point of the activity is that students get more realistic ideas about engineers.
+They can learn that, for example, there’s no reason why a software engineer should know about how much the Moon weighs.
 This makes STEM seem a lot less intimidating.
 You can be a engineer without being a genius who knows everything!
 This can be a liberating realisation for students.

 Also, of course, many things aren’t known.
 And even as adults, we can learn new things all the time.
 Don’t be afraid to let students in on that secret.

 We’d strongly advise you to tell your boss you are taking part in the activity, and get their support, if you can.
 Several participants said that this made a big difference.
 Questions on the website can be answered during the evening, but live Chats have to be during the school day, likely during working hours.

 Also, many people found themselves discussing some of the more intriguing questions with colleagues.
 This can be one of the most stimulating things about the activity.
 Get your workplace involved in the fun!
 If you need ammunition to persuade your boss of the benefits, we suggest the following points:

 - Taking part in I’m a Engineer develops your communication skills.
 This is the most mentioned benefit from taking part.

 - It can re-energise you about your own work, and get you thinking differently.
 Teenagers can ask great questions.

 - It can broaden your relationships with other engineers and engineers.
 It’s easy sometimes to get stuck in your specialism.
 People in previous activities have learnt, or been reminded of many other areas, and even formed collaborations (or friendships) with engineers and engineers in other areas who they “met” during I’m a Engineer.

 - You’re “giving something back” and contributing to education and the future of engineering.